LapisHusky/dropperutilities/readme.md

 This supports versions between 1.8 and 1.18.2, including all subversions.
 Versions 1.9, 1.10, and 1.13 are not supported because Hypixel has dropped support for them.
 Support for later versions will be added once [this library](https://github.com/PrismarineJS/node-minecraft-protocol) adds support for them.

 ### Will I get banned for using this?
-I don't know.
-I have used it for a few days without getting banned, but it is something you could be banned for using.
-Because of that risk, I recommend using an account you would be fine with getting banned on.
+I don't know for sure, but me and many others have been using this for a few weeks without getting banned.

 ### Can you add X?
 I'm not actively working on making this high-quality, but if you propose a feature and I like it, I may add it.
 You are welcome to make your own changes if you know how to.
 This was originally a personal project that I released publicly because others wanted to use it as well, so it's not as clean as it could be.